hasura/graphql-engine/manual/adding-custom-api/index.rst

    :keywords: hasura, installation, cloud, public cloud

-.. _project_creation:

 Adding Custom APIs
 ==================

-In cases where your app requirements are not met by the default Hasura APIs, you may want to deploy your own custom APIs on the Hasura platform.
+Sometimes, the Hasura APIs might not be enough for your backend, and you might need to deploy your own custom APIs to handle your backend needs.

-Hasura provides both serverless functions (lambdas) through Fission, and CI integration to quickly deploy apps built in your favourite frameworks as services on the Hasura platform.
+For these situations, Hasura provides both serverless functions (lambdas) through Fission, and CI integration to quickly deploy any apps built in your favourite frameworks as services on the Hasura platform.

 Serverless Functions on Hasura